Last updated: 8 January 2024

-Most people do not have chance to meet with a lawyer before their screening interview.
+Most people do not have a chance to meet with a lawyer before their screening interview.
 If you have your screening interview at your port of entry, you almost certainly will not have spoken to a lawyer first.
 If you are having your interview at Croydon, it is good to try and speak to a lawyer before the interview although not all lawyers do this.
-If the Home Office ask you to bring evidence about your asylum claim with you to the interview, try and speak to a lawyer about this, as it is more usual to wait until the substantive interview or just after it, when the lawyer will have a better idea about the basis of your asylum claim.
+If the Home Office asks you to bring evidence about your asylum claim with you to the interview, try and speak to a lawyer about this, as it is more usual to wait until the substantive interview or just after it, when the lawyer will have a better idea about the basis of your asylum claim.

 If there are family members who will be part of your asylum claim, they need to attend the screening interview with you.
 There is a family room at the Screening Unit at Croydon where children can play, and you may want to think about bringing a friend to look after the children while you have your interview.

 If your screening interview is held at Lunar House, you will go through airport-like security then sit and wait until you are called for your interview.

 The interview is relatively short, compared to the longer substantive interview, and may take one or two hours.